Cheerwine

 Cheerwine is a cherry-flavored soft drink by Carolina Beverage Corporation of Salisbury, North Carolina.
 It has been produced since 1917, claiming to be "the oldest continuing soft drink company still operated by the same family".

 Overview and history

-When the Maysville Syrup Company of Maysville, Kentucky, went bankrupt in 1917, L.D.
-Peeler, Hughston Kirby, Kurt Weinmann and other invested businessmen purchased the company's assets, moved them to North Carolina and set up the Carolina Syrup Company.
-That same year, Peeler, Kirby and Weinmann purchased a recipe for a cherry-flavored soda from a Saint Louis flavor salesman, which was then sold as a product for the new company under the name "Cheerwine".
+When the Maysville Syrup Company of Maysville, Kentucky, went bankrupt in 1917, L. D. Peeler, Hughston Kirby, Kurt Weinmann and other invested businessmen purchased the company's assets, moved them to North Carolina and set up the Carolina Syrup Company.
+That same year, Peeler, Kirby and Weinmann purchased a recipe for a cherry-flavored soda from a St. Louis flavor salesman, which was then sold as a product for the new company under the name "Cheerwine".
 Though it has been around since 1917, Cheerwine first became a registered trademark in 1926.